Adverbs of Frequency

 Indefinite Adverbs of Frequency

 Indefinite adverbs of frequency describe the frequency of an action or event in a general, approximate way.
-They do not provide a specific percentage or number of occurrences, but rather give a sense of how often something happens.
-We have six main adverbs of frequency that are commonly used in English:
+They do not provide a specific percentage or number of occurrences; rather, they give a sense of how often something happens.
+The table below gives a list of common adverbs of indefinite frequency in English along with the approximate percentage of occurrence they represent.

 Adverbs of Frequency | Percent of Frequency |